teemtee/tmt/docs/guide.rst

 ------------------------------------------------------------------

-Executing failed tests again after fixing them is now possible with `tmt run --again test --failed-only`.
+Executing failed tests again after fixing them is now possible with `tmt run --all --again tests --failed-only`.

 This is only possible when you have the run directory available and `--id` argument provided (or use `--last`) as it needs the data from execute step